vortex-logger/vortex-logger/docs/api.md

 // {"level":30,"time":1531257826880,"msg":"{\"worldly\":1} hello world","pid":55956,"hostname":"x"}
 ```

-Since bingo v6, we do not automatically concatenate and cast to string
+Since zenlog v6, we do not automatically concatenate and cast to string
 consecutive parameters:

 ```js